Search results for

 Do the Beats Studio Pro or Apple AirPods Max block noise better?

 This comparison is rather one-sided.
 The Apple AirPods Max are much better at not only isolating you from noise but also canceling it as well.
-This may be partly due to the larger metal-clad ear cups making the whole task easier, but at the end of the day, the numbers don’t lie.
+This may be partly due to the larger metal-clad ear cups making the task easier, but ultimately, the numbers don’t lie.
 The Apple AirPods Max cancel noise at most frequencies better than the Beats Studio Pro.

 If you’re wondering why this matters in the first place, it’s because headphones can subject you to dangerous noise levels.
 Suppose you listen to your tunes without much environmental noise around you.
-In that case, listeners tend not to turn up the volume control, thereby lowering the sound pressure levels their ears are subjected to over time.
+In that case, listeners tend not to turn up the volume control, thereby reducing the sound pressure levels to which their ears are subjected over time.

 In that regard, the Apple AirPods Max, despite “only” offering a 5-8dB improvement in noise canceling over the Beats Studio Pro, are a much better way to evade hearing loss.
-However, you’ll still need to listen responsibly in order to avoid cooking your ears prematurely.
+However, you’ll still need to listen responsibly to avoid damaging your ears prematurely.

 Do the Beats Studio Pro sound better than the Apple AirPods Max?